davexre/Annealer-PCB/README.md

  voltage.

  The default setting is 3.3v - you can easily cut the jumper and solder to the 5.5v side, as well.
- That's easy if you have a 3.3v or 5v board.
-If you have an Artemis based board, though, you need to supply a 2v reference for accurate readings.
-So, we do that with a voltage divider on the board.
-By default, the board divides 3.3v down to 2v for the source voltage.
- To set this up, feed 3.3v into the 3.3v pin on the shield.
-Then probe the middle pad of the SRC_VOLT jumper and GND.
- Adjust VR3 until you reach 2v.

- To configure for 3.3v reference, cut the SRC_DIV jumper and solder the other side.
-This connects the 3.3v supply straight both thermistor voltage dividers.

- To configure for 5v, cut both the SRV_VOLT and SRC_DIV jumpers and resolder the opposite sides.
-This connects the 5v supply straight to both thermistor voltage dividers and both proximity devices.
+ To configure for 5v, cut both the REF_VOLT jumper and resolder the opposite side.
+This connects the 5v supply to the thermistor voltage divider.

  ### Thermistors